MacCallum Grant

+Early life

 Born at Loyal Hill (in the area of Summerville) in Hants County, Nova Scotia, the son of John Nutting and Margaret (MacCallum) Grant, Grant was educated in Newport, Nova Scotia.

+Career

 He commenced his business career with S. A. White & Co, in 1873.
 He was a member of the firm Black Bros.
 Co. from 1875 to 1893.
 He then formed the firm Grant, Oxley & Company.
 Grant, Oxley & Company merged with Alfred J. Bell & Co.
 Ltd. in 1964 and still operates today under the name of Bell & Grant Insurance.

 In 1899 he was appointed as Imperial Consul of Germany in Halifax.
 From 1916 to 1925, he served as Lieutenant Governor of Nova Scotia.
 He was Lieutenant Governor (Canada) at the time of the Halifax Explosion.
 During the 1919 visit to Nova Scotia by Edward VIII as Prince of Wales, Grant hosted the royal party at Government House (Nova Scotia).

+Personal life

 He married Laura MacNeill Parker (a daughter of Daniel McNeill Parker) in 1887.
 They had five children: